Mature Masculine

 Solitude and the Artist

 The Artist archetype reveals what is real, alive, and authentic.
-True creativity comes from direct contact with one's own inner life, unclouded by outside noise or borrowed ideas.
+His creativity comes from direct contact with his own inner aliveness.

 From this place, inspiration arises naturally.
 His art grows out of what is true inside him, not out of what he thinks others want.